jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) The general rules do not apply to an attributed CFC net loss except a surplus under section IQ 2(3) (Ring-fencing cap on attributed CFC net losses).
 The provisions that deal with this net loss, other than the surplus amount, are sections IQ 2, IQ 4, and IQ 6 to IQ 9 (which relate to foreign losses).
 FIF net losses
 (6) The general rules do not apply to a FIF net loss except a surplus amount under section IQ 3(3) (Ring-fencing cap on FIF net losses).
 The provisions that deal with this net loss are sections IQ 3 and IQ 6 to IQ 9.
+RAM net losses
+(6B) The general rules do not apply to a RAM net loss.
+The provision that deals with this loss is section EX 59B (Ring-fencing RAM net losses).
 Mining net losses
 (7) The general rules do not apply to a net loss of a mineral miner to the extent to which the net loss relates to a permit area.
 The provisions that deal with these net losses are sections IS 1 to IS 4 and IS 6 (which relate to mineral miner's tax losses).
 Petroleum net losses